 12. Features Of Camel

 - Some special features of camels include:

-- They have long feet that help them to walk easily on the sand.
+- They have long feet that help them in walking easily on the sand.

-- Their long eyelashes protect their eyes even in the storm of sand.
+- Their long eyelashes protect their eyes even in sand-storms.

-- Their humps are fat’s reservoirs which helps them to survive for a long time without food.
+- Their humps are reservoirs of fats which help them to survive for a long time without food.

-- Their body temperature changes within the range of 34 to 41.7 degree centigrade, which helps them to not sweat much and conserve water in hot climates.
+- Their body temperature changes within the range of 34 to 41.7 degree centigrade, which prevents them from sweating too much and helps conserve water in hot climates.

 - Camels have two lips.

-- Their lips are specially adapted through which they can enter thorny herbs into their mouth without any harm.
+- Their lips are specially adapted through which they can put thorny herbs in their mouth without hurting their lips.

 - Camels have two eyes of usually brown color.